Carl Limberg

-Carl August Limberg (July 6, 1883 – May 13, 1916) was an American racecar driver who was killed during a AAA-sanctioned national championship race.
+Carl August Limberg (July 6, 1883 – May 13, 1916) was an American racing driver who was killed during a AAA-sanctioned national championship race.

 Biography

-Limberg was born in Mount Auburn, Iowa on July 6, 1886, to German grandparents.
+Limberg was born in Mount Auburn, Iowa on July 6, 1886.
 He grew up in San Jose, California, where he became a bicycle racer, participating in endurance competitions across the United States.
 In 1908, Limberg moved to Brooklyn, New York and started auto racing in 1910.
 He was employed by Delage.

 Death

 On May 13, 1916, Limberg competed in the Metropolitan Trophy, a 150-mile AAA-sanctioned national championship race held at Sheepshead Bay Speedway before 25,000 spectators.
 Driving car No. 6, he was in the lead on lap 15 when the right rear tire came off his Delage.
-The car hit the rail on the eastern embankment, flinging over the edge of the track both Limberg and his riding mechanic, Roxie Pallotti, who fell to the ground 50 ft below.
+Limberg's car hit the rail on the eastern embankment; tumbling off of the track, both Limberg and his riding mechanic, Roxie Pallotti, fell to the ground 50 ft below.
 Both men died of their injuries.